Utah Field House of Natural History State Park Museum

 Fossil Field Program

-Who can participate: Anyone 12 years old or over, individuals ages 12-18 needs to be accompanied by a paying adult legal guardian.
+Who can participate: Anyone 12 years old or over, individuals ages 12-18 needs to be accompanied by a paying adult legal guardian; participants 16 and younger may not use power tools.

 Available Programs